STAGE 1 MEDITATION - EARTH

 Obviously, this lower, primal level of the human experience is the source of our problems, anxiety, pain, disappointments, and personal insecurity.
 The selfish inclination of this primitive, non-personal, unconscious, instinctive content sees everything in terms of “I want.”
 Although this is the elemental, survival instinct of a physical body, the personal consciousness of the individual sees it in terms of “I am doing the right thing to get what I want.”
 It should not be surprising to anyone that self-love is the root of all evil in the world.

-The purpose of focused breathing is to still the energies of the body by slowly releasing tension, anxiety, fear, pain, and uncomfortable memories.
+The purpose of focused breathing in Stage 1 is to still the energies of the body by slowly releasing tension, anxiety, fear, pain, and uncomfortable memories.
 This transformation process begins with the subduing, smoothing, and refining of the physical breathing which relaxes and changes the cellular structure of the body with each deep, peaceful breath.
 Control of the physical breathing is the beginning of purging the body of its fears, anxieties, misconceptions, and impurities.

 Proficiency in the breathing technique must be achieved before any transformative practices begin.
 As the breathing becomes refined, smooth, and effortless, the body/body-mind will feel increased light, vital energy, and confidence to neutralize the negative energies; this brings about a natural harmony, peace, and stillness not felt before.